Hubs-Foundation/hubs-docs/docs/faq.md

 kubectl exec <podname> -c reticulum -n hcce -- nc -zv <SMTP_SERVER> <SMTP_PORT>
 ```

-If your email server is reachable from your Kubernetes cluster, the output in the terminal will be something like:<br>
+If your email server is reachable from your Kubernetes cluster, the output in the terminal will be something like:<br/>
 `example.com (xx.xx.xx.xx:2587) open`

-If it's not reachable, the command will hang for a long time and the resulting output in the terminal when it finally returns will be something like:<br>
+If it's not reachable, the command will hang for a long time and the resulting output in the terminal when it finally returns will be something like:<br/>
 `nc: example.example.example.com (xx.xx.xx.xx:587): Operation timed out`

 #### Sending an actual email